junglesta/junglestar.github.io/_pages/about.md

 ### Who are we?

+We are an extended network of carefully selected business partners, working on a per-project basis.
 Junglestar agency is [Rokma's](http://rokma.com) brainchild.
-We are an extended network of carefully selected business partners, working on a per-project basis.
+Explore his portfolio of expertise.

 ### We ♡ Open source